Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Discussion

 \section{Discussion}

-In \Cref{Section: Framework} we considered parameterized local search for a very generic partitioning problem that generalized many important optimization problems like \VC, \CE, or \MK.
+In \Cref{Section: Framework} we considered parameterized local search for a very generic partitioning problem \GBP which generalized many important optimization problems like \VC, \CE, or \MK.
 For the local search version of this problem, in \Cref{Theorem: Framework Algorithms} we derived algorithms that run in $\tau^k \cdot 2^{\Oh(k)}\cdot |I|^{\OO(1)}$ and $k^{\OO(\tau)}\cdot |I|^{\OO(1)}$~time, respectively.
 Here, $k$ is the search radius and $\tau$ is the number of \emph{types}.
 In \Cref{Section: Framework Application} these algorithms were then used as a framework to obtain efficient parameterized local search algorithm for many classic problems by reducing many classical optimization problems to~\GBP.
 For example, in \Cref{Theorem: Algo Cluster Editing}, we provided an algorithm with running time~$\nd^k \cdot 2^{\Oh(k)}\cdot |I|^{\Oh(1)}$ for the local search variant of \CE, and in \Cref{Theorem: Algo Vector Bin Packing}, we provided an algorithm with running time~$\tau^k \cdot 2^{\Oh(k)}\cdot |I|^{\Oh(1)}$ for the local search variant of \Bin where~$\tau$ is the number of distinct vectors.
-We also showed that all considered problems are W[1]-hard parameterized by~$k$ alone an moreover that algorithms with running time~$|I|^{o(k)}$ would contradict the ETH, showing that our algorithms with running time~$\tau^k \cdot 2^{\Oh(k)}\cdot |I|^{\OO(1)}$ are essentially optimal.
+Moreover, for each considered problem where W[1]-hardness for~$k$ and an ETH-lower bound of~$|I|^{o(k)}$ was not known before, we provided such a result.
+Consequently, for each considered problem our algorithms with running time~$\tau^k \cdot 2^{\Oh(k)}\cdot |I|^{\OO(1)}$ are essentially optimal.